pingcap/docs/glossary.md

 For details, see [Common table expression (CTE)](/develop/dev-guide-use-common-table-expression.md).

-### Cluster

-The collection of TiDB database and its components deployed on multiple node servers.
-Each node runs an instance to provide services to clients.

-### Coprocessor

-A coprocessing mechanism that shares the computation workload with TiDB.
-It is located in the storage layer (TiKV or TiFlash) and collaboratively processes computations pushed down from TiDB on a per-region basis.

 ### Continuous Profiling

 Introduced in TiDB 5.3.0, Continuous Profiling is a way to observe resource overhead at the system call level.
 With the support of Continuous Profiling, TiDB provides performance insight as clear as directly looking into the database source code, and helps R&D and operation and maintenance personnel to locate the root cause of performance problems using a flame graph.
 For details, see [TiDB Dashboard Instance Profiling - Continuous Profiling](/dashboard/continuous-profiling.md).

+### Coprocessor

+A coprocessing mechanism that shares the computation workload with TiDB.
+It is located in the storage layer (TiKV or TiFlash) and collaboratively processes computations pushed down from TiDB on a per-region basis.

 ## D